 Line 7a.
-Medical and Dental Expense before Limitation.
-Enter the amount allowable as a deduction for medical and dental expenses under IRC section 213 for tax year 2020.
-Importantly, do not include on Line 7a items that are not included in federal adjusted gross income.
+Medical and Dental Expense Before Limitation.
+Enter the amount allowed as a deduction for medical and dental expenses under IRC section 213.
+Do not include on Line 7a items that are not included in federal adjusted gross income.
 For example, do not include insurance premiums paid by your employer.